radius-project/radius/docs/content/environments/azure-environments/index.md

    <img src="./azure-resources.png" width=500 alt="New resource group that was created">

+## Connect to an existing environment

+If you wish to connect to an existing environment instead of deploying a new one, simply specify the name, location, subscription, and resource group of a Radius environment when using the above steps for `rad env init azure`.
+The rad CLI will download the config for the existing environment.

 ### Delete an environment

 1. Ensure you are still signed into Azure using the az CLI: